ryanongra/tp/docs/UserGuide.md

 Format: `addPersonToEvent n/NAME ev/EVENT_NAME`

 * Both the `Person` and `Event` must exist in the application.
-* Removing the `Person` associated to the event in the application does not remove the `Person` name from the `Event`.
+* Removing a `Person` associated to an event from the application does not remove the `Person` from the `Event`.
 The `Person` may have left the interest group, but it remains a fact that they have attended the `Event`.

 Examples:
 * `addPersonToEvent n/John Doe ev/Dinner Event`